Autism spectrum disorders (ASD) are a range of brain disorders. The disorders result in social, behavioral, and communication problems.

 ASD is more common in boys.
-Other factors that increase the chance of ASD include:
+Other things that may raise the risk are:

 - Problems during pregnancy or delivery

 - Genetic problems

 Many people with ASD also have other developmental, medical, or mental health problems.
 The reason why is not known.